eth-educators/eth-docker-docs/website/docs/About/Acknowledgements.md

 ---
-id: acknowledgements
+id: Acknowledgements
-title:  acknowledgements
+title:  Acknowledgements
-sidebar_label: acknowledgements
+sidebar_label: Acknowledgements
 ---

 Parts of this guide are based on the Linux [guides](https://medium.com/@SomerEsat) written by [Somer Esat](https://twitter.com/SomerEsat).